kieranajp/colossal/README.md

 MYSQL_PASSWORD={{ .MYSQL_PASSWORD }}{{ end }}
 ```

-Will simply render template then injects the variables into container pilot.
-The application process will have the environment variables.
+These variables will be injected into container pilot and made available to the application process.

 ## Variables